AdventHealth Lake Wales: Services

 In mid January 2024, the hospital added a mammography unit.

 Charity giving

 In late October 2025, AdventHealth Lake Wales donated medical supplies to Webber International University after a fire destroyed its athletic training room.

 Awards and recognitions

-The hospital's wound healing center has been recognized by Healogics, with the Center of Excellence Award four years in a row and the Center of Distinction Award five years in a row.
+The hospital's wound healing center has been recognized by Healogics, with the Center of Excellence Award four consecutive years and the Center of Distinction Award five consecutive years.

+AdventHealth Lake Wales received a grade A from The Leapfrog Group in 2025 and May 2026.